divshot/docs/guides/ssl.md

 # Using SSL With Your Divshot App

-We offer full SSL encryption for your Divshot applications across the board.
-By default, you should be able to access a secure version of your site just by visiting `https://app-name.divshot.io`.
-This works great for your production environment, but what about development and staging?
+<p class="lead">We offer full SSL encryption for your Divshot applications across the board.
+By default, you should be
+able to access a secure version of your site just by visiting <code>https://app-name.divshot.io</code>.
+This works great for your production environment, but what about development and staging?</p>

 ## Wildcard SSL Rules